awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-alt-source-repository.md

 For information about default and custom patch baselines, see [About predefined and custom patch baselines](sysman-patch-baselines.md)\.

 **Example: Using the console**
-To specify alternative patch source repositories when you are working in the AWS Systems Manager console, use the **Patch sources** section on the **Create patch baseline** page\.
+To specify alternative patch source repositories when you are working in the Systems Manager console, use the **Patch sources** section on the **Create patch baseline** page\.
 For information about using the **Patch sources** options, see [Creating a custom patch baseline \(Linux\)](create-baseline-console-linux.md)\.

 **Example: Using the AWS CLI**
-For an example of using the `--sources` option with the CLI, see [Create a patch baseline with custom repositories for different OS versions](patch-manager-cli-commands.md#patch-manager-cli-commands-create-patch-baseline-mult-sources)\.
+For an example of using the `--sources` option with the AWS Command Line Interface \(AWS CLI\), see [Create a patch baseline with custom repositories for different OS versions](patch-manager-cli-commands.md#patch-manager-cli-commands-create-patch-baseline-mult-sources)\.

 **Topics**
 + [Important considerations for alternative repositories](#alt-source-repository-important)